 Individuals and firms can also self-host their websites, as web servers are essentially computers hooked up to the internet, capable of serving any form of content.
 However, this does not mean large enterprise websites are not hosted at data centers.

-The same applies to IT infrastructure, as this can also be handled in-house.
-However, when a business grows, this can get complicated, as you will need more space and power to scale.
+The same applies to IT infrastructure, which can also be handled in-house.
+However, this can get complicated when a business grows, as you will need more space and power to scale.

 As a result, data centers offer this service to make it easier for businesses to focus all their attention on their products.

-Did your business start with basic web hosting then move up the ladder to a wholesale data center provider?
-Let us know your thoughts in the Comments box below.
+Did your business start with basic web hosting and then move up the ladder to a wholesale data center provider?
+Let us know your thoughts in the comments box below.